 Based on the interview with Taylor Pearson, entrepreneur and author of The End of Job

-Bitcoin has grown from an obscure research paper to a multibillion dollar asset class in less than a decade.
+Bitcoin has grown from an obscure research paper to a multibillion-dollar asset class in less than a decade.
 This growth is poised to continue with more countries considering legal frameworks, more companies accepting crypto payments, and perhaps most importantly, more investors adding the unique asset class to their portfolios.

-Crypto vs. Fiat Currency
+Cryptocurrency vs. Fiat Currency